 Once 5G networks have spread to cover our towns and cities, dropping down to 4G will feel like the drop to 3G and 2G EDGE does today.
-Considered to be breakneck-fast just five years ago, 4G will suddenly feel as sluggish and antiquated as 3G, and even our home broadband connections will feel distinctly pedestrian compared to what 5G promises to offer.
+Considered to be breakneck-fast just a few short years ago, 4G will suddenly feel as sluggish and antiquated as 3G, and even our home broadband connections will feel distinctly pedestrian compared to what 5G promises to offer.

-As an example of how much faster 5G will be than today's 4G, my connection is south-west London hovers around 10-15Mbps, with parts of the city center closer to 30-40Mbps, or even 80Mbps in some areas.
+As an example of how much faster 5G will be than today's 4G, my connection is south-west London hovers around 30Mbps, with parts of the city center closer to 80-100Mbps.
 Once 5G is up to speed, this figure will be measured in the thousands instead of dozens, meaning huge speed increases.

 5G networks are expected to be between 10 and 100 times quicker than the 4G connections we have today iStock

-But it isn't just outright speed where 5G will excel.
-Ultra-low latency and the ability to handle a greater density of connections at once will make for a more stable and more responsive network, and one which can be used by a huge range of devices.
+But it isn't just outright speed where 5G excels.
+Ultra-low latency and the ability to handle a greater density of connections at once makes for a more stable and more responsive network, and one which can be used by a huge range of devices.
 This means not just phones and computers, but Internet of Things (IoT) devices, virtual and augmented reality, and even driverless cars.

-Latency - the time between tapping the screen of your smartphone and a streamed video starting to play - currently stands at around 20 milliseconds.
-This may not sound like much, but with 5G this is hoped to be cut to just one millisecond.
+Latency - the time between tapping the screen of your smartphone and a streamed video starting to play - currently stands at around 20 milliseconds with 4G.
+This may not sound like much, but with 5G this will be cut to just one millisecond.
 This means almost zero lag when playing virtual reality games, but should also improve the safety of autonomous cars and make remote surgery easier.

 When will 5G be available?